Millennials make up a substantial pool of buyers in the digital age and have specific tastes when it comes to how they want to be treated.

 Make it Personal with Customer Service

 Personal customer service is understanding who your customer is and what their needs are.
 Their behaviors, where they are in the buying cycle, and their intentions for reaching out are all keys you need to better serve them.
-Personalization makes for more meaningful interactions, establishes trust, and leads to more sales.
+Personalization makes for more meaningful interactions, establishes trust, and will lead to more sales in the future.

 The elements of effective customer service include: